microsoft/typespec/README.md

 Cadl is a language for describing cloud service APIs and generating other API description languages, client and service code, documentation, and other assets.
-Cadl provides highly extensible core language primitives that can describe API shapes common among REST, GraphQL, gRPC, and other protocols.
+Cadl provides highly extensible core language primitives that can describe API shapes common among REST, OpenAPI, GraphQL, gRPC, and other protocols.

+Using Cadl, you can create reusable patterns for all aspects of an API, along with the ability to check for and flag known anti-patterns.
+These patterns establish "guardrails" for API designers and make it easier to follow best practices than deviate from them.
+Cadl promotes highly regular API designs that adhere to best practices by construction.

 You can try a work-in-progress build of the compiler by following the steps in the Getting Started section below.
 Please feel free to [file